davidmasp/42/README.md

 focused (but not exclusively) in code/computer issues.
 It aims to reduce [decision fatigue](https://en.wikipedia.org/wiki/Decision_fatigue).

+You could thing that this is some sort of public digital garden (aka personal wiki).
+I keep a more defined and updated second brain in [remNote](https://www.remnote.io/) an the idea is to publish the non-personal stuff here.

 ## Usage

 I am using sphinx and Read the Docs for this.
 If locally, you can